Constraining Gas Mass Fractions in Galaxy Groups and Clusters with the First CHIME/FRB Outrigger: UPP Normalization

 \section{UPP Normalization}

 The UPP, being empirically-derived, implicitly assumes a value of $f_{g,500}$.
-To make the baryon fraction a free parameter, we need to normalize the densities such that $f_{g,500} = 1$, using the value $f_B = 0.175$ assumed in \cite{Arnaud:2010}.
+To make the gas fraction a free parameter, we need to normalize the densities such that $f_{g,500} = 1$, using the value $f_B = 0.175$ assumed in \cite{Arnaud:2010}.

 The baryon mass density is related to the pressure profile via